Analysis | How Vaccine Nationalism Could Extend the Pandemic’s Run

 3. Where does this leave low-income nations?

-The People’s Vaccine Alliance, a coalition advocating rapid production and equitable deployment of shots, found that 67 lower-income countries, from Kenya to Pakistan, are at risk of being left behind.
+There’s the prospect that frontline health workers in poorer nations could lag vast numbers of people in wealthier regions in gaining access to shots.
+The People’s Vaccine Alliance, a coalition advocating rapid production and equitable deployment, found that 67 lower-income countries, from Kenya to Pakistan, are at risk of being left behind.
 Researchers at the Duke Global Health Innovation Center estimate that the last in line may not get vaccines until 2024.
 Access now will depend on the vaccine developers trailing Pfizer and Moderna.
 AstraZeneca Plc and the University of Oxford plan to commit almost two-thirds of their doses to developing nations, according to Oxfam and its partners.
 At most they may reach less than a fifth of the world’s population by the end of 2021, they said.

 4. Has this happened before?